THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 The Group is attentive to dialogue with its suppliers and to share best practices both on technical aspects related to business activities and on aspects aimed at promoting responsible behaviour.
 Dialogue is established through various channels, ranging from daily meetings to institutional events.

-Lastly, to offer an additional tool for dialogue and to facilitate the exchange of information and documentation, a web portal entirely dedicated to suppliers has been active since 2017.
+To offer an additional tool for dialogue and to facilitate the exchange of information and documentation, a web portal entirely dedicated to suppliers has been active since 2017.
 Through the portal, the supplier can directly access communications and documents, including the Code of Ethics, Supplier Code of Conduct and related guidelines.
+In particular, a training course on the Code of Ethics was added to the portal in 2022.
+The training course includes an ad hoc section on human rights principles and must be